 Since most international students in the US don’t have any financial history there, a cosigner joins the loan application process.
 Approval for the loan and the interest rate applicable are then based upon the perceived reliability of the cosigner.

-The cosigner is then lawfully bound to repay the loan if the borrower does not make the payments.
+The cosigner is lawfully bound to repay the loan if the borrower does not make the payments.

 Don’t have a cosigner?
 If research doesn’t help you find one, see if a loan that doesn’t require a cosigner is available for you.

 With loans that do not require a cosigner, rather than using the applicant’s credit history, lenders assess your education and career path, in addition to other factors when making a decision on approval for a loan.
 These might include your nation of origin, graduation date, and what school you are attending.

 The majority of student loans available for international students are solely for non-US natives who will be in the United States.
 However, a new option helps students apply for loans at a number of colleges in Canada as well!